bleu/pike-indexer/README.md

 ### Integration (WIP)

-For integration we suggest use the `@pike/api-client` package.
-The documentation of the package can be accessed [here](../api-client/README.md).
-As you might have noted, health index, APY, current USD values are not available on the schema, however they can be calculated from the data.
-This metric calculations are also available on the `@pike/api-client` package.
+For integration we suggest use the `@ponder/client` or `@ponder/react` packages.
+For now, the package only work for monorepo, so third party integrations are still going to be described.

 ### Installation